 Dates and times need to be readable.
-Write, abbreviate and punctuate dates and times consistently so people can understand your content with ease.
+Write, abbreviate and punctuate dates and times consistently so people can understand your content.

 Follow Australian conventions for dates